Top CNAPP Solutions in 2025: Navigating the Product Landscape

 Main takeaways from this article:

-• A cloud-native application protection platform (CNAPP) is an integrated security solution designed to protect everything you build and run in the cloud—unifying visibility, risk prioritization, and real-time protection across code, cloud infrastructure, and runtime environments.
+• A cloud-native application protection platform (CNAPP) is an integrated approach that unifies visibility, contextual risk prioritization, and protection across code, cloud infrastructure, and runtime environments.

 From code to cloud, a cloud native application protection platform (CNAPP) provides end-to-end security coverage across the entire lifecycle of cloud-based applications—from initial development stages through to live production environments.
 A CNAPP can also simplify security operations, improve developer experience, and automate compliance.

 But choosing the features and functionality your organization needs in a CNAPP isn’t simple.
-In this post, we’ll look at why CNAPP solutions are gaining momentum, then outline essential features to look for before drilling down into today’s top five CNAPP solutions based on industry reviews.
+In this post, we’ll look at why CNAPP solutions are gaining momentum, then outline essential features to look for before drilling down into five widely referenced CNAPP offerings based on publicly available industry reviews (sources and ratings can change over time).

 The cloud security challenge and CNAPP solution